Apple is designing for a post-Facebook world

 Apple’s 3D-animated Memoji also received an update linked to socializing.
 They now allow you to create a figure with your choice of hair, makeup, and accessories–an avatar that is less generic and more customized to reflect your identity.
 Meanwhile, Apple announced that the full-motion Memoji can now be turned into stickers for iMessages or your profile.
 The secret ingredient inside your library of cartoon keyboard graphics is you.

 As a final step solidifying this trend of personalizing the OS, Apple introduced a new API to developers called Sign In With Apple.
 It will allow users to sign in to iPhone apps using their Apple IDs instead of identifiers from Facebook or Google.
 There’s a big security play here for Apple, but there’s also a social play.
 It means Apple could build a whole social network on top of your apps, should it choose to.
-It’s the sort of update that will allow Apple to bring your contacts into more experiences alongside you; imagine listening to an album with a friend on Spotify while going head-to-head in Angry Birds, with your memoji cringing at every shotgun blast.
+It’s the sort of update that will allow Apple to bring your contacts into more experiences alongside you; imagine listening to an album with a friend on Spotify while going head-to-head in Angry Birds, with your memoji celebrating every combo.

 So why is Apple leaning into the relationships between people with so many new features in iOS?
 Perhaps the company senses an opportunity.
 Perhaps it sees that a generation of young people would rather share their moments to small, private groups rather than publicly on services like Facebook.
 After all, the iPhone’s single must-have feature in 2019 isn’t its depth-sensing camera or advanced microprocessors–it’s iMessages, a messaging app with rich multimedia features, like sending long notes to friends and marking up each other’s photos by hand.
 (Every Android user on the planet knows the pain of being half locked out of iMessage conversations, losing out on jokes and photos shared by a family of Apple users.)
 Apple is already building services that allow for rich, multi-person communication experiences.
 Now, it’s linking those services together.